-4.0 Measuring Indoor Radon System Re-Entrainment
+Measuring Indoor Radon System Re-Entrainment

 Prior to running the system exhaust outdoor diffusion measurements, six test runs were made that each had durations of five to seven days.
 Different CRM set-ups and placements were tried.
 During these initial test runs the CRM's outside were protected from rain by placing them in plastic mailboxes that had large holes drilled in the bottom of the mailbox.
-The system exhaust pipe size for four of the initial six tests was a four inch 90 degree elbow placed against the building siding at the rim joist location to simulate a typical at-grade system exhaust location.
+The system exhaust pipe size and location for four of the initial six tests was a four inch 90 degree elbow placed against the building siding at the rim joist location to simulate a typical at-grade system exhaust location.
 The other two tests were done with the exhaust port restricted to a 3" PVC pipe.
 The exhaust location was located under a window.
 See Figure 10.

-During five of the test runs two of the CRM's were placed about 18" (0.5 meters) from the exhaust outlet on either side of the exhaust location.
+The during five of the test runs two of the CRM's were placed about 18" from the exhaust outlet on either side of the exhaust location.
 See Figure 10.
-The average of these two CRM's inside the mail boxes for the five runs was 0.68 pCi/l to 0.99 pCi/l (25 to 37 Bq/m3) greater than backyard ambient radon levels.
+The average of these two CRM's for the five runs was 0.68 pCi/l to 0.99 pCi/l (25 to 37 Bq/m3) greater than backyard ambient radon levels.
 On one of the test runs the average of the side detectors was 1.45 pCi/l (54 Bq/m3) above backyard ambient radon levels.
-The total average of the initial six tests was about 0.4% of the exhaust concentration of about 235 pCi/l (8700 Bq/m3).
-These side detector measurements were slightly higher than the latter exhaust diffusion test total average of 0.5 pCi/l above backgraond when the exhaust outlet was farther from the siding to accommodate the exhaust measurement detector and the detectors were placed inside tyvek envelopes.
+The total average of the six tests was about 0.4% of the exhaust concentration of about 235 pCi/l (8700 Bq/m3).
+These side detector measurements were slightly higher than the latter exhaust diffusion test total average of 0.5 pCi/l when the exhaust outlet was farther from the siding to accommodate the exhaust measurement detector.
 See Figure 12.

-Figure 10: System exhausting 225 pCi/l at 40 CFM
+Figure 10 - System exhausting 225 pCi/l at 40 CFM